-Chocolate Peanut Butter Cup Chia Pudding (Low-Carb/Dairy-Free)
+Chocolate Peanut Butter Chia Pudding (Like a Healthy Reese’s)

 This post may contain affiliate links from which I will earn a commission.
 Learn more in our disclosure.

-This Chocolate Peanut Butter Chia Pudding has a super dark chocolate pudding blended with a yummy peanut butter filling.
-So if you're a Reese's lover like me, it's guaranteed to satisfy!
+Either way, if you're a Reese's lover like me, it's guaranteed to satisfy!

 This Chia Pudding is so healthy and easy to whip up.
 You can blend it up the night before, put it in small dessert cups or mason jars, and enjoy it for a quick and easy breakfast.